-Whether you’re trying to be more environmentally conscious or simply looking for ways to save on your monthly electricity bill, here are some things you should be paying attention to:
+So whether you’re trying to be more environmentally conscious or simply looking for ways to save on your monthly electricity bill, here are some things you should be paying attention to:

-Turn off the lights and electrical appliances
+Turn off the lights and electrical appliances when away from home

 Use LED lighting